Home

 This image has an empty alt attribute; its file name is Screenshot-2022-01-14-105224-1024x735.jpg

-In the Captivity section I have added the diary of Private Norman Gibbs.
+In the ‘Captivity’ section of this website, I have added the diary of Private Norman Gibbs.
 Gibbs was in an infantry regiment, captured near Doullens in May 1940, but after capture he, like my father, became a POW at Stalag VIIIB Lamsdorf and the E72 Arbeitskommando at Beuthen and would have shared many of his experiences in captivity.

 The site is dedicated to my father Eric West and the courageous, remarkable men who served alongside him in the 140 (5th London) Regiment, Royal Artillery.